opentelekomcloud-docs/scalable-file-service/umn/source/troubleshooting/mounting_a_file_system_times_out.rst

    #.
 Run the **mount** command again.

-      -  If the problem is solved, no further action is required.
+      -  If the mount is successful, no further action is required.
       -  If the problem persists, see the solution for cause 4.

 -  Cause 4: The server that mounts the file system runs Ubuntu18 or later.

    #.
 Reconfigure DNS by referring to :ref:`Configuring DNS <sfs_01_0038>`.

    #.
-Check whether the target server running Ubuntu18 or later uses a private image.
+Check whether the server running Ubuntu18 or later was created from a private image.

       -  If yes, go to :ref:`4 <sfs_01_0348__li199471275217>`.
       -  If no, go to :ref:`3 <sfs_01_0348__li107041047680>`.